 Mechanical compaction of the main backfill directly above the pipe should not be commenced until there is a total depth of cover of at least 300 mm above the top of the pipe.
 This layer must consist of stone-free soil.

-The selection of the compacting device, the number of passes and the thickness of the layer to be compacted should match the back material.
+to be compacted should match the back material.

 When compacting at the sides of the trench, kindly ensure that the compactor does not contact the pipes.
 Similarly, do not run the compactor over the pipes.